sm-doctor/sm-doctor.github.io/content/whitepaper/smd-methodology/index.md

 <ol>

-### 1. Systemic Therapy
+### 1. Systems Therapy

-> Systemic Medicine is an organically integrated healing method and a comprehensive treatment model that spans disciplines and theories.
+> Systems Medicine is an organically integrated healing method and a comprehensive treatment model that spans disciplines and theories.
 By organically combining multiple treatment methods, theoretical systems, or intervention means, it formulates personalized plans according to the multi-dimensional needs of individuals in terms of physiology, psychology, and society, so as to achieve more comprehensive and efficient treatment effects.
-Its core lies in breaking through the limitations of single therapies, emphasizing that "the whole is greater than the sum of its parts", and forming a systemic healing method.
+Its core lies in breaking through the limitations of single therapies, emphasizing that "the whole is greater than the sum of its parts", and forming a systems healing method.
 It is the organic integration of the effective parts of the four healing methods, namely the integration of medical care and health care, traditional Chinese and Western medical therapies, psychological therapies, and natural therapies, with different weighting strategies.

 ### 2. Core Principles
 1. **Personalized Integration**: Select suitable combinations of therapies according to individual characteristics (such as symptoms, cultural background, and values), rather than mechanically stacking them.
-2. **Systemic Perspective**: Pay attention to the interactions among physiology, psychology, and the social environment.
+2. **Systems Perspective**: Pay attention to the interactions among physiology, psychology, and the social environment.
 For example, psychological problems may be related to physical diseases or social pressures, and comprehensive interventions are required.
 3. **Evidence-Based**: Prioritize methods that have been scientifically verified to be effective to ensure the rationality and safety of the integration.
 4. **Dynamic Adjustment**: Flexibly adjust the plan according to the progress of treatment to avoid rigidly following a fixed pattern.